emberjs/rfcs/text/0000-editions.md

 - For non-Ember users, it’s not obvious what has changed and whether Ember is worth another look.
 - For Ember contributors, it’s not clear when to update documentation and marketing, because there are always more features in the pipeline.

-This RFC proposes a new release concept called “editions”, which provides a lens through which to view these accumulated changes.
+An edition provides a lens through which to view these accumulated changes.
 It also marks an opportunity to synchronize the wider ecosystem with the latest changes to Ember, including updates to defaults, documentation, addons, and more.

 ## Detailed design

 ### Edition Names

 Each edition should be assigned a new name to help distinguish it from other editions.
 Names give us an opportunity to create fun, memorable nicknames that communicate the benefits of a new set of improvements in Ember.
 A new name also clearly communicates to developers outside the Ember community that significant changes have occurred and that it is a good time to re-evaluate Ember.

 Editions should be referred to by prefixing their name with "Ember."
 For example, if we declared an edition named "Octane," we would refer to it in documentation and marketing material as "Ember Octane."